 Incidentally, the only probiotic reviewed by Consumer Lab to have all of the above mentioned probiotics (except Lactobacillus helveticus) is made by Swanson’s: Ultimate Probiotic Formula.
 And the price is, as always, very reasonable.

 You can always take a probiotic supplement.
-Simply the Best used to carry iFlora products (but the company was bought out, lots of changes, and suddenly nobody was ordering), so now we have an affiliate program with BioTrust.
-Their flora product, Pro-X10™ is one of the best we’ve seen (along with their digestive enzymes), though they have not been tested by Consumer Lab.
-Just remember that if you buy from them, they will fill up your inbox and try to sell you every diet program ever created.
+Simply the Best used to carry iFlora products (but the company was bought out, lots of changes, and suddenly nobody was ordering), so now we have an affiliate program with Swanson Health.
+Their flora products are wonderful and they have a huge assortment to choose from.
+Just remember to take them on an empty stomach a half hour before taking any food.

 Another method is good old yogurt.